Lady Snowblood (film): Plot

-After attacking Gishirō's tombstone in frustration, Yuki finds herself being followed by a reporter named Ryūrei Ashio.
-She warns him to stay away from her.
-Ashio learned of Yuki's story from Dōkai who persuaded him to publish it as a means to draw out one of Sayo's tormentors: Kitahama Okono.
-Okono sends men to kidnap Ashio, threatening him with torture for Yuki's location, but Ashio refuses to tell.
-Yuki enters Okono's estate and kills several of Okono's men while pursuing Okono.
-Yuki and Ryūrei find Okono's dying body hanging within a room.
-Yuki, hearing Okono's dying heartbeat, slices her in half.
+Yuki is followed by a reporter named Ashio Ryūrei, who learned of her story from Dōkai, who persuaded him to publish it as a means to draw out one of Sayo's tormentors, Okono Kitahama.
+Okono sends her henchmen to kidnap Ashio and torture Yuki's location out of him, but Ashio refuses to tell.
+Yuki enters Okono's estate and kills several of her men.
+Okono escapes, and Yuki and Ryūrei pursue and find her dying body hanged.
+An enraged Yuki slices her corpse in half.

-Ashio tells Yuki that Gishirō is his father, and had faked his death when he learned of Yuki's mission.
-She finds Gishirō at a masquerade ball and kills a man acting as his decoy.
-Ashio and Yuki find and follow the real Gishirō, who shoots Ashio.
-Wounded, Ashio grapples with Gishirō and stops him from shooting Yuki as she swings on a lamp between balconies.
-Yuki stabs through Ashio into Gishirō's chest.
+Ashio tells her that Gishirō is his father, who faked his death when he learned of Yuki's mission.
+She tracks Gishirō to a masquerade ball and kills a man acting as his decoy.
+The real Gishirō shoots Ashio.
+Ashio stops him from shooting Yuki and she stabs through Ashio into Gishirō.
 She then cuts Gishirō's throat as he shoots her.
-He falls over a railing and onto the ground floor full of guests.
+He falls over a railing and onto the ballroom floor.

-Yuki, wounded, stumbles outside where she is stabbed by a waiting Kobue, who has been pursuing Yuki all this while in her own quest to avenge her father's murder.
-Yuki manages to escape, only to collapse on the snow, apparently dead.
-The following morning, however, she opens her eyes.
+Yuki, wounded, is stabbed by a waiting Kobue, who has been pursuing Yuki to avenge her own father's murder.
+Yuki collapses in the snow, apparently dead.
+The following morning, however, she opens her eyes and rises from the bloody snow.